 Indiana Code 20-51 and Indiana Code 6-3.1-30.5 create a School Scholarship and School Scholarship Tax Credit Program.
 Funding for scholarships come from private, charitable donations to qualified scholarship granting organizations (SGOs).
 Donors (individuals or corporations) are eligible to take advantage of a 50% tax credit.
-While there are no limits on the size of qualifying contributions to an SGO, the entire tax credit program has a limit of $12.5 million for FY2018.
-This permits up $25 million in donations and scholarships for FY2018.
+While there are no limits on the size of qualifying contributions to an SGO, the entire tax credit program has a limit of $14 million for FY2019.
+This permits up to $28 million in donations and scholarships for FY2019.

 A scholarship granting organization is eligible for certification from the Indiana Department of Education if it is exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code and is organized at least in part to grant school scholarships.
 An SGO cannot limit the scholarships it provides under the program to children attending a particular school.
 SGOs are required to meet organizational and financial reporting requirements.